A topological characterisation of the Kashiwara-Vergne groups: Preliminaries

 \begin{definition} For every skeleton $s\in\calS$, the filtration of $\mathbb{Q}[\wf](s)$ by powers of the augmentation ideal gives rise to the (complete) associated graded vector space

 \end{definition}

-The functor from filtered $\mathbb{Q}$-vector spaces to completed $\mathbb{Q}$-vector spaces restricts to a lax symmetric monoidal functor from filtered $\mathbb{Q}$-modules to graded $\mathbb{Q}$ modules~\cite[Lemma 7.3.10; Section 7.3.13]{FresseVol1}.
-It follows from the same argument as above that the graded $\mathbb{Q}$-modules $\A(s)$ assemble into a circuit algebra Moreover, the filtration is compatible with the auxiliary operations of $\wf$, and therefore $\A$ is a circuit algebra with auxiliary operations $A_e$, $S_e$, $u_e$ and $d_e$.
-The following proposition now shows that completion of the circuit algebra $\wf$ is filtration-preserving and that $\A$ is the \emph{associated graded space} of $\widehat{\wf}$ also.
+The functor from filtered $\mathbb{Q}$-vector spaces to completed $\mathbb{Q}$-vector spaces restricts to a lax symmetric monoidal functor from filtered $\mathbb{Q}$-vector spaces to graded $\mathbb{Q}$-vector spaces~\cite[Lemma 7.3.10; Section 7.3.13]{FresseVol1}.
+It follows from the same argument as above that the graded $\mathbb{Q}$-vector spaces $\A(s)$ assemble into a circuit algebra Moreover, the filtration is compatible with the auxiliary operations of $\wf$, and therefore $\A$ is a circuit algebra with the associated graded auxiliary operations, also denoted $A_e$, $S_e$, $u_e$ and $d_e$.
+The following proposition shows that completion of the circuit algebra $\wf$ is filtration-preserving and that $\A$ is the \emph{associated graded space} of $\widehat{\wf}$ also.